 Ruby on Rails

 Altoros moved to the next stage of developing the largest Ruby on Rails project in the world, a “life organizer” system.
-The main functions will range from personal tools (calendars, journals, notes, ToDo lists) to social networking (with its typical structure of friends, contacts, online communication services, and other types of information exchange) and groupware services for joint project management, group communication, working with bugs, tickets, etc. The users will also be able to integrate external web applications, create services of their own, and customize the appearance of pretty much everything (up to changing the location of elements in input forms).
-On top of that, there are 200 services, including entertainment plans, weather forecasts, exchange rates, stocks and shares, and other things to be added in the process of development.
+The main functions will range from personal tools (like calendars, journals, notes, ToDo lists) to social networking (with its typical structure of friends, contacts, online communication services, and other types of information exchange) and groupware services for joint project management, group communication, working with bugs, tickets, etc. The users will also be able to integrate external web applications, create services of their own, and customize the appearance of pretty much everything (up to changing the location of elements in input forms).
+On top of that, there are 200 services, including entertainment plans, weather forecasts, exchange rates, stocks and shares, and everything else you can possibly think of, to be added in the process of development.

 Altoros has finished developing another module for a mobile-based logistic application that will run on any device with Windows Mobile 5.0 or higher.
 The application is designed for field technicians, enabling them to see their work orders and items needed to complete a task, handle their balance on several stocks, or register time and mileage for the work orders on their PDA.
 At the same time, managers in the office will be able to control work orders and see where each technician is at the moment.

-Altoros delivered a white paper on employees’ productivity and efficiency assessment.
+Altoros invites you to read our latest research paper covering Employee Productivity and Efficiency Assessment.
 The new document is a detailed guide to measuring your team’s work efficiency, obtaining and analyzing measurement results, as well as developing and assessing performance management systems within your business.